Charity Registration Number 296477

 The Friends of Bromham and Sandy Lane Churches was set up as a Trust in March 1987.
 It aims to assist the Parochial Church Council in the maintenance, improvement and conservation or restoration of the buildings, grounds, fittings, furnishings and amenities of both the parish church of St Nicholas, Bromham and the church of St Mary the Virgin and St Nicholas, Sandy Lane, Wiltshire.
 The Friends also promote the use of both churches as centres of Christian worship and appropriate cultural activities for the benefit of the local community.

-It achieves these aims by raising funds and providing some volunteer time.
+The Trust achieves these aims by raising funds and providing some volunteer time.
 Members of the Friends mainly contribute through their annual donations.
 This is usually £10 per person but a number of people give more.
 Members also support events organised by the Management Committee.

 Membership of the Friends is open to anyone, not just members of the church.
 Both churches are an important part of our national heritage and have many unique features and memorials which are of interest to both historians and those interested in churches and church architecture.
 Both churches are held in high esteem by the parish and also those who have some connection with Bromham or Sandy Lane.